moiseevigor/moiseevigor.github.io/research/cosmic-web/docs/SYNTHESIS.md

 claim, put under its own strictest control, shrinks to its honest core — and the honest core here still says the bridges are real (two instruments, right amplitude), just not yet ours to claim at 5σ.

+## T1 addendum (2026-07-04) — the theory box closes the table

+T1 executed (docs/T1-note.md): the Jacobi-type variational principle is refuted constructively.
+In growth-factor time the Zel'dovich flow is free motion (straight lines; the potential is absorbed into initial velocities, leaving no force to conformalize), and the adhesion model's exact variational principle is Hopf–Lax — quadratic-cost optimal transport on a FLAT metric.
+Filaments are singularities (shocks/caustics) of the transport map, not geodesics of a lifted metric; the derivation predicts both E2 signatures (transverse arrival, weak in-tube streaming) and explains why the lift works as a descriptor (M3) but not as a transport model.
+With T1 closed, every item of the original program — T1, E0–E3, H1–H4 — carries an executed verdict.
+The program is complete.